Almighty-Tycoons/eB02_Tech-Tycoons-GreatestOfThree/storyboard/README.md

 3. User should not enter same values in the input field.

 ##### 2.6 Conclusion:
 In this whole experiment, User will be able to learn and uderstand the algorithm of "Greatest of three numbers".
-This contains tasks separately to each learning objective mentioned by us.
-Generally, it will take almost half an hour to perform the experiment and to grasp the concept fully.
-Based on the successful completion of the experiment, user will be able to describe the greatest of three numbers.
-Hence with this, all the mentioned learning outcomes can be taken with the user.
+This contains tasks separately to each learning objective.
+Approximately it will take half an hour to perform the experiment and to grasp the concept fully.
+At the successful completion of the experiment, user will be able to identify the greatest of three numbers.

-##### 2.7 Equations/formulas: NA
+##### 2.7 Equations/formulas:
 if( num1>num2 && num1>num3 ) {

 printf("%d", num1) ; }